leontoeides/indicium/README.md

 last (partial) keyword in the search string for _autocompletion_ and _live search_ only.
 Keywords at the start or in the middle of the user's search string will not be substituted.
-	* Some changes for an upcoming `0.5.0` release are being considered.
-	This release could have some changes that would allow `indicium` to provide feedback to the user, including which keywords have been substituted.

 * `0.4.0`: Breaking changes:
 	* Builder pattern is now passed owned values.